jimbojw/seed-picker-solitaire/README.md

 For many applications, these sources of entropy are good enough.
 But for protecting your Bitcoin, you may want more explicit control of the entropy generation process.

+There are many ways of producing random data.
+Common examples include flipping coins or rolling dice.
+SeedPicker Soliataire uses an ordinary deck of playing cards.

 ### Why use playing cards?

 Playing cards are a good choice for generating entropy because: